aakashkumar1980/apps-rbac-backend/README.md

-# Privilege Pass
+# Privilege Pass (Role Based Access Control)
-## Role Based Access Control (RBAC) - Backend App
+## Backend App
-This <b><u>Backend App</u></b> is API server of the <b>Role Based Access Control</b> setup system.
-This server stores the RBAC configuration API data in an embedded SQLite3 database.
+This app is API server of the <b>Role Based Access Control</b> setup system.
+This server manages the RBAC configuration in an embedded SQLite3 database.
 You can fork the repository and modify the code to use alternate database.
 > src/components/db/db-connection.ts.

 NOTE: Corresponding <b><u>UI App</u></b> of the <b>Role Based Access Control</b> setup system: